Most Haunted Live!: Production

 The first episode of Most Haunted Live! was broadcast on Living on 31 October 2002, from Dudley Castle and was produced jointly by Antix and Hanrahan Media.
 The format of the show under this joint venture was different from Most Haunted, with different music cues and production style.
 The next seven live events were produced by Hanrahan.
 From the 2004 Summer Solstice live event onwards, the Most Haunted Live events were produced by Antix with the production style overhauled to ensure the live events had the same production style as the recorded series.

 The first Most Haunted Live! show aired for only one night but over time this increased to three.
 The first exception was the Halloween 2005 show in London, which was broadcast for three nights.
 Since then there have been live shows which have lasted five nights (Halloween 2007 & Turin 2008), seven nights (Halloween 2008 and Liverpool 2009) and eight nights (Lancashire Halloween 2009).
 Gothic Prague – The Evil Within was on for four nights.
+Studio inserts were presented by now far-right politician Dr David Bull.

 Most Haunted Live! did not return for Halloween 2010 and was replaced by a new paranormal show called Paranormal Investigation: LIVE! which aired for two nights on Sky Living.

 In 2011 it was reported that Living, who were now known as Sky Living, had chosen not to re-commission either Most Haunted or Most Haunted Live! but thanked both Yvette Fielding and her husband Karl Beattie for their hard work and commitment over the years.

 Most Haunted Live returned after a five-year hiatus on Saturday 31 October 2015 on the UKTV channel "Really" for a Halloween special.
 The three and a half hour live event aired from 9.00pm-12.30am GMT on the Really channel which is available in the UK and Ireland on satellite and cable services, as well as Freeview in the UK.
 The one night live event came from an allegedly haunted house at 30 East Drive, Pontefract in West Yorkshire, England.
 The house was the scene for a previous investigation by the Most Haunted team for the series which aired a few weeks before this Halloween event.
 The team thought the house had a lot of paranormal activity, and it would merit being an ideal location for their first Most Haunted Live in five years.